hoodiehq-archive/documentation/techdocs/api/client/hoodie.store.md

 as further conditions to match a particular store entry.
 The only conditions the store will be searched for are the document's `type` and `id`.

-Just to demonstrate the convenience of hoodie.store.findOrAdd, the below example illustrates the more complex alternative way of find and add:
+Just to demonstrate the convenience of `hoodie.store.findOrAdd`, the below example illustrates the more complex alternative way of find and add:

 <br />